 Africa Wildlife Safari: Eastern South Africa Part 2

-For the birder and wildlife enthusiast this translates into a superb range of species to be seen and is the ideal introduction to the region’s avifauna and wildlife in general.
-On this Africa Wildlife Safari and Birding Safari the highlands are an endemics hot-spot, and notable species to be seen include Bokmakierie, Gurney’s Sugarbird, Yellow-breasted Pipit, Drakensberg Prinia, Cape Grassbird, Sentinel Rock-Thrush, Buff-Streaked and Ant-eating Chats, among others.
-Descending in altitude, the tour explores some montane forest habitat, the cliffs and gorges of the Blyde River Canyon, third largest canyon in the world, and transitional habitats before leveling out in the Kruger National Park, where birds and beasts abound.
+For the birder and wildlife enthusiast, this translates into a superb range of species to be seen and is the ideal introduction to the region’s avifauna and wildlife in general.
+On this Africa Wildlife Safari and Birding Safari, the highlands are an endemics hot-spot, and notable species to be seen include Bokmakierie, Gurney’s Sugarbird, Yellow-breasted Pipit, Drakensberg Prinia, Cape Grassbird, Sentinel Rock-Thrush, Buff-Streaked and Ant-eating Chats, among others.
+Descending in altitude, the tour explores some montane forest habitat, the cliffs and gorges of the Blyde River Canyon, the third-largest canyon in the world, and transitional habitats before levelling out in the Kruger National Park, where birds and beasts abound.
 Here daily lists of well over 100 species are to be expected, and sightings of big mammals such as Lion, Elephant and White Rhinoceros add substantially to the appeal.
-All in all this is a fantastic way to be introduced to some of South Africa’s scenery, birds and animals.
+All in all, this is a fantastic way to be introduced to some of South Africa’s scenery, birds and animals.

 This safari is designed as a follow-on to Eastern South Africa #1, 18th - 31st January 2020.
 Participants can sign up for one or both of these safaris.
 For those wanting to do both, it will be necessary to spend one night in between in Johannesburg (for own account).

 - Search for endemics and other specials in the 6000 ft + highlands of Mpumalanga Province.